esraamhmd/CRUDsystem/README.md

 ## 📄 License

-MIT License — free to use for learning.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---